thauffe/cpeg25/tutorials/PyRate/README.md

 ## PyRate: inferring speciation and extinction rates through time

 ### Navigate to your cpeg25 repository and activate the virtual environment
-The PyRate inference will be performed in your command window or terminal and make use of your virtual environment.
+The PyRate inference will be performed in your command window or terminal and makes use of your virtual environment.
 Move into your cpeg25 repository and activate the venv.

 * Windows